netzkern/butler/docs/confluence.md

 - Create Confluence Space

   This command will create a new space.
 You can specify the space name and description.
-  The Space Key is generated from the Space name and converted to `camelCase` e.g `my project` to Key `myProject`
+  The Space Key is generated from the Space name and converted to `camelCase` e.g `my project` to Key `myProject`.
+In the final stage you can select your template to generate the space page-tree.

   **Questions:**
   - What's the name of the space?
   - What's the description of the space?
   - Do you want to create a public space?
-  - Please select a template
+  - Please select a template (If you want to skip this select `None`)